Admissions & Audition Information - Music

 - Bass: Simandl, Sturm

-Please prepare two art songs, one in Italian and one in English.
+Please prepare two art songs or arias, one in a foreign language.

-Please prepare two selections in two contrasting styles, i.e. one pop/rock or jazz selection and one music theatre or classical.
+Please prepare two selections in two contrasting styles, i.e. one pop/rock or jazz selection and one musical theatre or classical.
+One original composition is acceptable.

 - Two selections in contrasting styles from the standard recital literature for your instrument (or one longer work) that best displays musical accomplishments.